Keith Lee (wrestler): Pro Wrestling Guerrilla (2017–2018)

 Lee made his Pro Wrestling Guerrilla (PWG) debut on March 18, 2017, at the Nice Boys (Don't Play Rock N' Roll) event, competing in a triple threat match against Brian Cage and Sami Callihan, won by Cage.
 At the Game Over, Man event, he lost to Jeff Cobb.
 On May 19 at Head Like A Cole, he won his first match in PWG, defeating Trevor Lee.
 He followed this up by defeating Lio Rush and Trent at Pushin Forward Back on July 7.
 In September, Lee made it to the finals of the 2017 Battle of Los Angeles, where he was defeated by Ricochet.
-Lee's quarterfinal match against Donovan Dijak was awarded a five-star rating by Dave Meltzer.
-At Time Is a Flat Circle event on March 23, 2018, Lee defeated Chuck Taylor to become the PWG World Champion.
+At Time Is a Flat Circle on March 23, 2018, Lee defeated Chuck Taylor to become the PWG World Champion.
 On April 21 at All Star Weekend 14, Lee lost the title to Walter in a three-way match, also involving Jonah Rock.